 8. Autism:

 Autism is a genetic ailment that causes stunted neurological development.
-Autism does not necessarily mean that the child has flawed cognitive abilities, but he could have distinct behavior.
+Autism does not necessarily mean that the child has flawed cognitive abilities, but they could have distinct behavior.
 One of the early signs of autism is certain physical gestures such as arching the back when held or sleeping on the side with the head arched back (8).
 Since autistic individuals have trouble developing sound social relations, a baby with autism arches back when upset, to avoid physical contact with the person holding him, even if it is a parent.

 However, arching the back does not mean that your baby has autism.
 It may just be one of the signs of autism.
 You need to collate several other critical symptoms of autism the baby displays in the first two years.